jenweber/empress-blog-jenweber/content/remodeling-an-ember-app---introduction.md

 ## Up next

-Next, in Part 2, we will start doing the app version upgade!
+Next, in Part 2, we will start doing the app version upgrade!